sirclo-solution/slate/source/index.html.md

 ## Get Order

-**Description:** This endpoint is used to get all orders from partner.
+**Description:** Call this endpoint to get orders data that you have previously sent using create order endpoint.

 | Environment | Host URL               |
 | ----------- | ---------------------- |